 - (a) California Government Code Sections 65864 et seq. ("Development Agreement Law") authorize any city, county, or city and county to enter into an agreement for the development of real property within its jurisdiction. - (b) Chapter 56 of the Administrative Code sets forth certain procedures for processing and approving development agreements in the City and County of San Francisco (the "City"). - (c) In April 2011, the Port Commission (the "Port") selected Forest City negotiate exclusively for the mixed-use development (the "Project") of approximately 28 acres (the "28-Acre Site") of Seawall Lot 349, a land parcel under Port jurisdiction that is bounded generally by Illinois Street on the west, 22nd Street on the south, and San Francisco Bay on the north and east commonly known as Pier 70.
-FC Pier 70, LLC, an affiliate of Forest City Development California, Inc., will act as the master developer for the Project ("Developer").
+Forest City Development California, Inc. is now wholly owned by Forest City Realty Trust, Inc., a New York Stock Exchange-listed real estate company.
+FC Pier 70, LLC ("Developer"), a wholly-owned an affiliate of Forest City Realty Trust, Inc., Development California, Inc., will act as the master developer for the Project. ("Developer").